ashtitude4u/rentvent_coredata/README.md

-# rentvent-web
-all web assets
+all landlord assets - web forms and apis